 Our farm operates on a smaller scale, and we have no intention of becoming a commercial hatchery.
 Our breeding flocks are smaller in number, and we have a limited number of eggs available per week, but we have lots of breeds to choose from.

 We are happy to accept your hatching egg orders but please understand and accept the many challenges of hatching eggs and remember that you are not paying for chicks.
 You are paying for fresh, fertile eggs and we do not guarantee that your purchased hatching eggs will hatch or what the hatch rate will be due to the many variables involved.
-We assume that the buyer is aware of all the risks with the shipping of eggs or picking up hatching eggs, and they feel comfortable to take that risk.
+We assume that the buyer is aware of all the risks with the shipping of eggs or picking up hatching eggs, and they feel comfortable taking that risk.

 Please Note:

-• We start taking pre-orders on Nov.
+- We start taking pre-orders on Nov.
 1st via our online store.

-• Some breeds may not be available as we work towards replenishing those flocks.
+- Some breeds may not be available as we work towards replenishing those flocks.

-• We do not keep customer lists from year to year nor take pre-orders via the phone.
+- We do not keep customer lists from year to year nor take pre-orders via the phone.

-• We appreciate your patience and understanding.
+- We appreciate your patience and understanding.

 Don’t count your chickens before they hatch as fertile eggs are never a guarantee as to how many chicks will hatch for you.
 Losses occur with developing eggs and freshly hatched chicks, regardless of your skills with an incubator or the hen that was supposed to do her job.